Masters in Major Programme Management

 Conclusion 3: “I was taught that the way of progress was neither swift nor easy” – Marie Sklodowska-Curie

 The answer is short and obvious – yes, it is.
 Though, after answering this simple question, don’t forget that willingness and awareness does not equal to proper execution.
 Actually, these are completely different animals.
 To succeed, you need much more because organisational transformation, as a phenomenon, is multidisciplinary and complex.
 There is a space for analysis, planning, structuring, delivering, controlling, appraising, and much more.
 All of these are viewed differently in numerous concepts of which it is you who should pick the right one, the most suitable for the business case.
-Hey, and don’t forget – you would also need a different approach to change of yourself and change and development of your company.
-I won’t be now presenting you with particular solutions as this is not the purpose of this post.
+Hey, and don’t forget – you would also need a different approach to change yourself and the development of your company.
+I won’t be presenting you with particular solutions now as this is not the purpose of this post.
 However, preparation for the future through a controlled and well-planned change will certainly bring benefit in the long term to both you and your organisation.Back to top of article